BonacchiLab/bonacchilab.github.io/docs/index.md

 ## Contact

 Located at:
 William James Center for Research (WJCR)
 Ispa - Instituto Universitário,
 Rua Jardim do Tabaco, 34,
 1149-041
 Lisbon, Portugal

 [Contact us](contact.md) for collaborations or inquiries.
+[Visit our GitHub Repository](https://github.com/BonacchiLab/bonacchilab.github.io) for more information about our projects and code.